Innov8ion-developer/SAP_Conversational_AI_Assignments/README.md

 To perform the address lookup, an additional function is needed in the webhook.js file.
 This function will call a simple third-party service that takes a postal code in the url and returns the corresponsing street and city.

 > **postcode-api.nl** -
 > This is a free dutch API.
-It can be upsed to perform simple address lookups based on a postal code.
+It can be used to perform simple address lookups based on a postal code.
 Try it out [here](http://postcode-api.nl).

 The result can then be saved using the chatbot memory functionality so it can be used at a later stage.